mfertakos/Spatiotemporal_history_of_U.S._native_and_introduced_plant_sales/README.md

       - API key - see https://www.biodiversitylibrary.org/docs/api3.html
       - Also see *‘BHL Search Instructions.txt’*
     - ***Created files***:
       - ‘Api_cache’ folder containing JSON data for each species.
-This data turns into a data table in ‘BHL_every_name.R’
+This data turns into a data table in ‘BHL_API_assembledge.R’

 2. **BHL_API_assembledge.R**: Turn API results into a useable dataframe
 	  - ***Needed files***: